sosinc/sosinc.github.io/content/blog/solving-redux-boilerplate-with-react-hooks.md

 ### A Compromise with "The Redux Way"&reg;

-We chose to keep state of async operation (i.e loading, success, and failure) locally inside the component.
-Reason being that most of the times, we don't care about the lifecycle of async operation globally, just the results.
+I chose to keep state of async operation (i.e loading, success, and failure) locally inside the component.
+Reason being that most of the times, I don't care about the lifecycle of async operation globally, just the results.

-e.g when fetching list of employees, this is how we want to handle its state transitions:
+e.g when fetching list of employees, this is how I want to handle its state transitions:

 1.  `Loading`: show the skeleton in `EmployeesList`
 2.  `Error`: show error notification
 3.  `Success`: store the employees in global state; and show success notification

-Keeping this in mind, we came up with this react-hook:
+Keeping this in mind, I came up with this react-hook:

 ```typescript